lambdaclass/concrete/ROADMAP.md

     generic body (`proved_generic`), and it must prevent one instance proof from being presented as proof for every future instantiation.
 13. [relocated from closed Phase 4 — #44f tail / #44g] Compiler-correctness
-    hardening: (a) a full interpreter-vs-compiled differential harness with a random program GENERATOR over the through-reference / void-slot bug-prone shapes (extends `check_codegen_differential.sh`; needs interpreter structured
+    hardening: (a) ✅ largely DONE and still growing — the random differential generator exists (`scripts/tests/fuzz_differential.py`, Makefile
-    diagnostics, the deferred Phase-4 #18a); and (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from safe code (reference returns are rejected at the type level — H1), so it is
+    `test-fuzz-differential`), covers the through-reference / void-slot shapes, value-bearing if/match nesting, loops, enum payloads, and (2026-07-01) the full integer width lattice with explicit casts; its taxonomy treats any E07xx/panic on a generated well-typed program as a compiler bug (LANGUAGE_INVARIANTS #19).
+Remaining (a) tail: string/linear-value shapes, seed rotation in CI (nightly campaign, not just two fixed seeds), and auto-minimization of failures.
+And (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from safe code (reference returns are rejected at the type level — H1), so it is